jplflyer/RallyMaster/IntegrationTests.md

 * post -- 3 args
 * delete -- 3 args

-Make one called get_ForRM (rally master -- the organizer) and one called getForRider.
+Make one called get_ForRM (rally master -- the organizer) and one called get_ForRider.
 Follow the same pattern for the other 3 types of calls.

+These methods will call the equivalent method in RESTCaller, adding the appropate Bearer authorization header created by using hte loginAs method.

 ## Step F: Create RallyControllerIT
 It should extend IntegrationTest.
 Set it up to use @Order annotation.
 I like my tests run in the order they appear in the file.

-For now, create a single test to get all rallies using /api/rallies with no arguments, and have it do so as the rallyOrganizer using get_ForSM.
+For now, create a single test to get all rallies using /api/rallies with no arguments, and have it do so as the rallyOrganizer using get_ForRM.

 # .integration.properties
 This is a very simple file with lines like `variable_name = value`.
 Blank lines and lines beginning with `#` are